 - The pointer is steady, not rotating; then the two voltages are in phase and the frequencies of the generator and grid are equal.

-In practice the synchronizing breakers are closed when the generator is just slightly fast and at about the 5 minutes to 12 position moving toward 12 o’clock.
+In practice, the synchronizing breakers are closed when the generator is just slightly fast and at about the 5 minutes to 12 position moving toward 12 o’clock.
 This allows a little bit of time for closing the synchronizing breakers and it assures that the generator will not act as a motor once the synchronizing breaker is closed.

 It is important to check the correct operation of the synchroscope before each synchronizing is attempted.

-To do this, the generator is operated at less than synchronous speed and the synchroscope must rotate in the slow direction.
+To do this, the generator is operated at less than synchronous speed and the synchroscope must rotate in a slow direction.
 Similarly when the generator is operated at a speed greater than synchronous, the synchroscope must rotate in the Fast direction.